howieraem/COMS4156-ASE/README.md

 5. Run `./mvnw`
 6. Run `java -jar ./target/easymoney-0.0.1-SNAPSHOT.war`

-## How to run system tests with Postman
+## How to run multi-client system tests with Postman

 1. Restart the application, or manually clear all entries in your local database.
 2. Open [Postman web](https://web.postman.co/) and go to your workspace